The most common treatments for canker sores include topical anesthetics and mouthwashes.

 Over-the-counter (OTC) pain medications

-To help keep canker sores from coming back, here are some things you can talk to your doctor about doing:
+To help keep canker sores from coming back, here are some things you can talk to your healthcare provider about, including:

 Reducing stress